damato-design/system/docs/foundations/typography.md

 - `font-family` (example, `--text_standard_font-family`)
 - `font-weight` (example, `--text_heading_font-weight`)
 - `line-height` (example, `--text_detail_line-height`)
-- `letter-spacing` (example, `--text_standard_letter-spacing`)
+- `letter-spacing` (example, `--text_display_letter-spacing`)

 These values do not change between density contexts.
 Each value is applied to the entire category.
 This helps reduce the number of decisions needed to customize a theme.
-For example, this keeps the number of fonts loaded at a maximum of 3; one for each category.
+For example, this keeps the number of fonts loaded at a maximum of 4; one for each category.

 ## Font size